Package 'ropenblas'

 Value

-Returns a warning message informing you if the procedure occurred correctly.
+Returns a message informing you if the procedure occurred correctly.
 You will also be able to receive information about missing dependencies.

 See Also